Jenny Jones, Baroness Jones of Moulsecoomb: The European Union and Brexit

 Jones is a Eurosceptic and advocated the withdrawal of the United Kingdom from the European Union.
 Jones cited lack of democracy, waste and cost as her reasons for supporting Brexit.
 In October 2015, Jones gave her support to Vote Leave, an organisation campaigning to leave the European Union in the referendum in the UK.
 Jones cited the Transatlantic Trade and Investment Partnership and EU policies of austerity as part of a measure to deal with Greece's national debt imposed by the European troika as reasons to support Brexit.
 She also argued that 'the EU exists on too large a scale for genuine democratic oversight and accountability.
 The Green party believes that small is beautiful – and the EU is gigantist in its very nature.'

-However, on BBC Radio 4's Any Questions on 8 June 2022, the Baroness argued that Brexit had now been seen to be causing economic and other damage, and that people should keep an open mind about the possibility of rejoining the EU in the future if it becomes clear that it would be better going forward for the people of the UK to do so.
+However, on BBC Radio 4's Any Questions on 8 June 2022, Jones argued that Brexit had now been seen to be causing economic and other damage, and that people should keep an open mind about the possibility of rejoining the EU in the future if it becomes clear that it would be better going forward for the people of the UK to do so.
+She has since stated that 'The only sensible thing now is to cut our losses and rejoin the EU'.